Current Deakin Students

 Your estimated FEE-HELP repayments

-- $* is the total tuition fee for a Graduate Diploma of Digital Media (8 credit points) at Deakin
+- $* is the 2019 estimated tuition fee for a Graduate Diploma of Digital Media (8 credit points) at Deakin

 - is the annual FEE-HELP payment, based on your current salary

 - of your current salary be spent on FEE-HELP

 - gives no warranty and accepts no responsibility for the currency, accuracy or the completeness of the information provided;

 - advises users that no reliance should be placed upon on the information provided, and;

 - instructs users that they should confirm the actual course fee with Prospective Student Enquiries prior to enrolment.

 This tool provides indicative information about the fees that will be payable in respect of courses and subjects offered to prospective students domiciled in Australia during the periods indicated.